tweetbrain/you/docs/README.md

-# Your brain in tweets
+# TweetBrain
 What's going on in your head?
 Send us your twitter, and we'll let you know!
 This is TweetBrain's main app.